MRtrix3/mrtrix3/docs/reference/commands/amp2sh.rst

 Synopsis
 --------

-Convert a set of amplitudes (defined along a set of corresponding directions) to their spherical harmonic representation.
+Convert a set of amplitudes (defined along a set of corresponding directions) to their spherical harmonic representation

 Usage
 --------